Aldous Harding

-Hannah Sian Topp (born 1990), known professionally as Aldous Harding, is a New Zealand folk singer-songwriter, based in Lyttelton, New Zealand.
+Hannah Sian Topp (born 1990), known professionally as Aldous Harding, is a New Zealand indie folk singer-songwriter, based in Lyttelton, New Zealand.

-Biography
+Career

-Harding comes from a musical family in Lyttelton, New Zealand.
-Her mother is folk singer Lorina Harding.
-One of the first musicians who came across her was New Zealand folk-pop singer/songwriter Anika Moa.
+One of the first musicians who came across her was New Zealand folk-pop singer-songwriter Anika Moa.
 Moa asked Harding to play support for her that night after finding her busking outside the venue she was about to play.

 She has released music through independent record labels Flying Nun, Spunk, and 4AD.
-She has collaborated with Marlon Williams, John Parish, Mike Hadreas (also known as Perfume Genius), and Fenne Lily.
+She has collaborated with Marlon Williams, John Parish, Mike Hadreas (better known by his stage name Perfume Genius), and Fenne Lily.
+She is known to frequently collaborate with music video director Martin Sagadin.